5 Common Plant Milk Additives And Why You Should Avoid Them

 Perhaps the most controversial of all food additives, carrageenan comes with a really bad rap.
 This substance, which is derived from red seaweed, functions as an emulsifier and a thickener to give foods a creamier texture.
 Animal studies have linked carrageenan to serious gastrointestinal issues, inflammation and even cancer.
 In fact, carrageenan has been used to induce tumor growth in rats.
 Yikes.

 As part of their long ingredients list, many dairy alternatives contain added oils such as rapeseed, sunflower, and palm oils.
 Oils are calorie-dense with a very high fat content and little nutritional value.
-Although certain oils may present health benefits, namely avocado and olive oils, most promote inflammation, obesity and chronic disease.
-Beyond their effect on human health, some oils also negatively impact the environment.
-Enter palm oil: a major driver of deforestation known to destroy the habitat and lives of many endangered species such as orangutans.
+Although certain oils may present health benefits, namely MCT, avocado and olive oils, most promote inflammation, obesity and chronic disease.
+Beyond their effect on human health, some oils (namely, palm oil!) also negatively impact the environment.
+Palm oil is a major driver of deforestation known to destroy the habitat and lives of many endangered species such as orangutans.

 4. PHOSPHATES